okeeffed/cheat-sheets/Go/Go-Lang-Overview.md

 ### Maps

 Slices are good for storing collections, but the only way to get elements back is by the index.

+While in most collections you have dictionaries, hashes, hash maps, Go refers to these data structures as `Maps`.